conan-io/docs/systems_cross_building/cross_building.rst

 The "problem" with ARM architecture is that frequently are named in different ways, so maybe you are wondering what setting do you need to specify in your case.

-Here is a table with some typical ARM platorms:
+Here is a table with some typical ARM platforms:

 +--------------------------------+------------------------------------------------------------------------------------------------+
 | Platform                       | Conan setting                                                                                  |